 RELATED: 12 Beautiful Organic & Natural Wedding Dress Brands

-As I mentioned at the start of the article, it’s actually quite difficult to find flowers online that are 100% organically grown, so we recommend using one of the directory resources below to find farmers and florists in your area that are offering not only locally-grown but also organically-grown flowers.
-Small and local farmers and florists will generally be able to give you a lot more transparency about their growing practices compared to larger companies.
+As I mentioned at the start of the article, it’s actually quite difficult to find flowers online that are 100% organically grown, so I recommend using one of the directory resources below to find farmers and florists in your area that are offering not only locally-grown but also organically-grown flowers.

 P.S.
 If you’re looking for some organic chocolate to go with your flowers, check out this article.